peak-ai/platform-global-images/knowledge-base/non-root-user.md

    ```Dockerfile
    RUN chown -R peak-user:peak-user /var/log
    ```
-4. Add the following block add the bottom of the Dockerfile.
+4. Add the following block to the bottom of the Dockerfile.
 This runs the `chown` command again to give the user ownership of any files that were added after the first block ran.
 It also sets the default user for the container to the `peak-user`
    ```Dockerfile
    RUN chown -R peak-user:peak-user /home/peak-user
    USER $PEAK_USER_ID